 XAMPP provides a similar local server environment to MAMP, but configuring virtual hosts is a little different.
 Unlike the Pro version of MAMP , XAMPP doesn’t have a nice GUI to allow virtual hosts to be configured easily.
 So, there is no alternative but to do it manually.(more…)

 If you need to easily set-up and maintain a local server environment on your Mac then look no further than MAMP.
-MAMP comes with Apache, MySQL and PHP and provides a local server environment that is independent of that installed as default by Leopard and best of all it’s free.
+MAMP comes with Apache, MySQL and PHP and provides a local server environment independent of that installed as default on macOS.
+And it’s free.

-However, like any server environment, out-of-the-box you’re limited to a single local host.
-This can prove a little inconvenient if you’re developing more than one site and require more than one local host.
+However, out-of-the-box you’re limited to a single local host.
+This can prove inconvenient when developing multiple sites each requiring their own local host.
 The most convenient and cost effective way to overcome this limitation is to use virtual hosts.(more…)